 Getting Started with Water Sports

 Most of our planet is covered in water, and thankfully we’ve figured out how to make the best of it for our benefit and enjoyment.
 Nowadays, people literally ride the waves and swim with the fishes, and you can do it too!

-Most of these hobbies require extensive knowledge to do properly and safely, and knowing what equipment you need is important.
-If you are snorkeling for example, you need to have a scuba mask, snorkel, and fins.
-Scuba divers need all of that and more, such as a properly-fitted wetsuit, oxygen tank, and dive knife.
+Some of these water sports require extensive knowledge to do properly and safely, and knowing what equipment you need is important.
+If you are snorkeling for example, you need to have a mask mask, snorkel, and fins (read our article how does snorkeling work to learn more).
+Scuba divers need all of that and more, such as a properly-fitted wet suit, oxygen tank, and dive knife.